joec05/pocket-music-player/README.md

 * Enable music backup to and from Google Drive

-* Enable users to select more than one music to add to favourites, add to playlists, or to delete
+* Enable users to select more than one music to add to favorites, add to playlists, or to delete